CsillaFarkas/ParetoPick-R/README.md

 # To do
 ## Prio 1
   * clicking within the Pareto plot to select solution and option to plot respective measure implementation (Visualisation)
-  * rename buttons to clarify which produce a map
   * explain the minus removal (Data Prep)
   * add one plot of map with measure frequency, percentage of implemented across current selection (Visualising)
   * check for missing files (Configure)
   * convert_optain requires some failsafe controls for empty values
   * square instead of rectangle maps
   * HTML or if possible .png download for individual measure implementation maps, not possible across all (Cluster Analysis)
+  * add a brief glossary clarifying variable names and other abbreviations

 ## Prio 2
   * catch empty selection and replace "replacement has lenght zero" with "no optima fulfill these conditions", fix reload when selection changes (Visualisation)